 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Claire Alexander, Brian Glennie, Jim McKenny, Mike Pelyk, Borje Salming, Ian Turnbull.
-Forwards: Don Ashby, Pat Boutette, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Jack Valiquette, Stan Weir, Tiger Williams.
+Forwards: Don Ashby, Pat Boutette, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Jack Valiquette, Stan Weir, Dave Williams.

 MTL – 7-2-0 (.778)